Cement-Modified Soil (CMS) and Cement-Stabilized Subgrade (CSS) Soil

 - Provides typical 7-day unconfined compressive strengths from 100 to 300 psi (0.7 to 2.1 MPa).

-- Potentially allows for a reduction in pavement thickness or increased pavement life
+- Allows for a potential reduction in pavement or foundation thickness or increased service life